 Victims of Crime Act (VOCA) of 1984 established the Crime Victims Fund.
-The Fund is financed by federal criminal fines, penalties, and forfeited bail bonds collect by the federal government.
+Federal criminal fines and penalties finance the Fund and forfeited bail bonds collected by the federal government.
 Each state receives VOCA funds yearly to support individuals affected by crime, hurt and harm.

-For information on current grant opportunities, visit the OCVA Grants and Funding webpage
+For current grant opportunities, visit the OCVA Grants and Funding webpage.

 OCVA Victims of Crime Act (VOCA) Fact Sheets

 How To Complete VOCA Subgrant Award Report (New)

 The purpose of the Crime Victim Service Center program is to support the provision of services to victims of crime, such as assault, robbery, child abuse, vehicular assault, vehicular homicide, property crime, and survivors of homicide in Washington State.

 - Respond to the emotional and physical needs of crime victims.

 - Assist primary and secondary victims of crime in stabilizing their lives after victimization.

 - Assist victims in understanding and participating in the criminal justice system.

 - Provide victims of crime with a measure of immediate safety and security.